telekom/wikipedia-22-12-de-dpr/README.md

 ### Formal Imperative Questions

-The dataset contains 793,143 formal imperative questions.
+The dataset contains 793,143 formal imperative questions (train + test).
 An imperative question is a type of question that is phrased as a command or an instruction.
 That is an average of 5.89 formal imperative questions per context.
 We have a maximum of 6 formal imperative questions per context.

 ### Informal Imperative Questions

-The dataset contains ??? informal imperative questions.
+The dataset contains ??? informal imperative questions (train + test).
 An imperative question is a type of question that is phrased as a command or an instruction.
 That is an average of ??? informal imperative questions per context.
 We have a maximum of 6 formal imperative questions per context.